postmodern/shodan-ruby/README.txt

     page.http_statuses
     page.http_headers

+* Select specific hosts from a page:

-* Iterating over the search results:
+* Iterating over the hosts on a page:

     q.each_on_page(2) do |host|
       puts host.ip